sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 * **Create a seperate generator project for your application**

-  See the [Creating separate generator project](#creating-separate-generator-project) section below for details on how to do this.
+  See the [Creating separate generator project](#separate-generator-project) section below for details on how to do this.

-  One exception to this is if the cartridge is part of Sculptor itself, in which case the extension classes are defined within the sculptor-generator-core project itself, and a a separate project doesn't need to be created.
+  One exception to this is if the cartridge is part of Sculptor itself, in which case the extension classes are defined within the sculptor-generator-core project itself, and a separate project doesn't need to be created.
+  {: .alert}

 * **Create an extension class in the separate generator project**.
 The override class must: